Welcome Them Warmly

-Update your guest room by swapping out the everyday duvet covers and pillow cases with seasonal patterns – such as plaid, stripes and woodland-inspired designs like reindeer and wintry trees. ’Tis the season to snuggle up, so make sure your overnighters are extra comfy at night.
-Keep faux fur and sherpa throws at the foot of the bed or on a shelf with easy access.
-Hang a personalized stocking from the footboard that’s filled with goodies they can unwrap on Christmas morning.
+Update your guest room by swapping out the everyday duvet and pillow shams with seasonal patterns, like plaid, stripes and woodland-inspired designs.
+(Think reindeer and snowcapped trees.) ’Tis the season to snuggle up, so make sure your overnighters are extra comfy at night, with faux fur and sherpa throws at the end of the bed or on a shelf with easy access.
+For in-laws and the like, go the extra mile and hand a personalized stocking from the footboard.
+If they are on the nice list, fill them up with goodies they can unwrap on Christmas morning.

-Tip: Don’t have a guest room?
-Invest in a sleeper sofa for another living space.
-Our selection is comfortable, chic and easy to pull out and put away, so you can transition from day to night with ease.
+TIP: Don’t have a guest room?
+Invest in multifunctional pieces, like a sofa or a daybed that can live in any room.
+Find one that’s comfortable, chic and easy to pull out and put away, so you can transition between day and night with ease.